MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 5. Ensure **Skip test connection** is enabled.
 6. Select **Sign in** and provide your credentials.

-When completed, you are able to [configure a scheduled refresh](/power-bi/connect-data/refresh-scheduled-refresh) of the dataset.
+When completed, you're able to [configure a scheduled refresh](/power-bi/connect-data/refresh-scheduled-refresh) of the dataset.

 ### Permissions to access the CQD pipeline